lemrey/sdk-nrf/doc/nrf/ug_thread_architectures.rst

 Hardware reset
    Use the Arduino-style hardware reset, where the DTR signal is coupled to the RES pin through a 0.01 µF capacitor.
-   This causes the NCP to automatically reset whenever the serial port is opened.
+   This causes the co-processor to automatically reset whenever the serial port is opened.

    .. note::
       This hardware reset method is not used in Nordic Semiconductor's solution.
-      Dedicate one of your host pins to control the RES pin on the NCP, so that you can easily perform a hardware reset if necessary.
+      Dedicate one of your host pins to control the RES pin on the co-processor, so that you can easily perform a hardware reset if necessary.

 Recommended UART signals
 ------------------------